Medically reviewed on March 25, 2018

 Thrombi-Gel: After wetting, place directly over bleeding source and apply adjunct manual compression until hemostasis is achieved; may cut or roll to desired shape prior to wetting.

 Thrombin-JMI: Sponge (do not wipe) application surface prior to use, if possible.
 Apply as dry powder or reconstituted solution.
-When used as a solution, flood surface using a sterile syringe with a small-gauge needle or use in conjunction with Thrombin-JMI pump spray kit, syringe spray kit, epistaxis kit, or FloSeal NT; refer to manufacturer’s kit labeling for assembly and use.
+When used as a solution, flood surface using a sterile syringe with a small-gauge needle or use in conjunction with Thrombin-JMI pump spray kit, syringe spray kit, or epistaxis kit; refer to manufacturer’s kit labeling for assembly and use.
+The 5,000 unit syringe spray kit may be used to saturate gelatin powder in Gel-Flow NT; mixture may be smeared, filled or pressed against surface to control bleeding (refer to Gel-Flow NT product labeling for preparation instructions).
 When used in conjunction with absorbable gelatin sponge, immerse sponge strips into solution; vigorously knead sponge with moistened gloved fingers until all air is expelled; apply saturated sponge to bleeding area; hold in place with gauze or cotton pledget using moderate pressure until hemostasis is achieved.
 Product is most effective when it mixes freely with blood as soon as it reaches the surface.
 Avoid sponging of treated surfaces.

 Thrombi-Pad: Apply dry or wet directly to the bleeding source and apply adjunct manual compression; may be left in place for up to 24 hours.
 To remove, do not disrupt clot by physical manipulation.
 If pad adheres to the site, irrigate with nonheparinized NS and remove.